sleepiesther/Dooms-Eye/LTS.md

 Quitting out to skip Boss Door opening Cutscenes is not allowed.

 ### Missile Cutscene Skip
-Any method of skipping the missile cutscene in ARK 1 is not allowed.
-All LTS runs must watch this cutscene and do the QTE.
+Any method of skipping the missile cutscene in ARK 1 is not allowed in wingless categories.
+All wingless LTS runs must watch this cutscene and do the QTE.
+The reason this skip isn't banned in Wings runs is because it's a lot simpler to perform with Wings.

 ### Any Doom Power skips
 This is pretty self explanatory.
 All LTS runs must collect all 5 Doom Powers.